 During the school holidays, from April 12 to April 27, 2025, the educational team of the Shoah Memorial offers you a series of activities for children in Paris.

-Tuesday, April 15, 2025, at 3 PM
+Tuesday, April 15, 2025, 3 p.m.

 For families (children from 10 years old).

 Through the journey of a Jewish family, visitors discover the different stages of the exclusion of Jews in France under the Occupation.
-Archival documents and family photos allow us to discuss the arrests as well as the rescue of the children.
+Archival documents and family photos allow us to discuss the arrests as well as the rescue of children.

 Duration: 1 hour 30 minutes.

-Wednesday, April 16, 2025, 2 PM
+Wednesday, April 16, 2025, 2 p.m.

-As part of the publication of
+As part of the release of

 For families (children from 10 years old)